 Dixie State University (DSU) in St. George, Utah, presents DOCUTAH 2019 September 3-7.

-DOCUTAH International Documentary Film Festival originated at DSU in 2010.
-It is the brainchild of 30 time Emmy Award winning filmmaker and Assistant Professor of Film, Phil Tuckett.
-Dubbed as one of the “25 coolest film festivals in the world” by Moviemaker Magazine, DOCUTAH films are screened at indoor and outdoor venues among the amazing scenery of Southern Utah.
-2018 encouraged submissions from all over the world, engaging professional and student film makers from 14 different countries.
+It’s the DOCUTAH DECADE this year!
+Ten years of bringing the best documentaries from around the world to the Red Canyons of Southern Utah.
+BE PART OF IT!
+The brainchild of 30-time Emmy Award winning filmmaker and Assistant Professor of Film, Phil Tuckett, it was dubbed one of the “25 coolest film festivals in the world” by Moviemaker Magazine, DOCUTAH films are screened at indoor and outdoor venues among the amazing scenery of Southern Utah.
+In 2018 DOCUTAH received submissions from all over the world, engaging professional and student film makers from 14 different countries.
 DOCUTAH's DOCtalk series offers insight into the doc making experience.
 Students, amateur documentarians, patrons and fans can learn more about the filmmaking process from the filmmakers themselves.
-Come celebrate the art of documentary film at DOCUTAH.
+Submit your film for 2019 and celebrate the art of documentary film at DOCUTAH.